garden-io/garden/docs/basics/how-garden-works.md

 # How Garden Works

-For those that prefer something a bit more visual, we recommend checking out this [short introduction video](https://www.youtube.com/watch?app=desktop&v=3gMJWGV0WE8) to how Garden works:
+For those that prefer something a bit more visual, we recommend checking out this [short introduction video](https://www.youtube.com/watch?app=desktop&v=3gMJWGV0WE8) to how Garden works.

 ## **The Stack Graph**